MikeDev101/mikedev101.github.io/yoom/README.md

 Yoom has a translator (powered by Google Translate), word filter, ~~DM system, Global Chat, and a mailbox (kinda like e-mail)~~ _these features are a work-in-progress, though._

 Yoom also has a remote-access feature (only available for moderators), user account creation, temp. and perm. bans.s

+# Run Yoom Beta in your browser

+To run Yoom, you'll need to host a local webserver.
+Install Npm onto your system, and download and extract the servertools.zip file.
+Open the extracted directory and run "npm start".